spetlr-org/spetlr/docs/power_bi/README.md

 execution time of the previous dataset refresh, making sure as few requests to the PowerBI API would be made as possible, while ensuring the method would finish as soon as possible.

+Additionally, you can set the optional "number_of_retries" parameter to specify the number of retries on transient errors when calling refresh().
+Default is 0 (no retries).
+E.g. 1 means two attempts in total.
+It is used only when the "timeout_in_seconds" parameter allows it, so you need to set the "timeout_in_seconds" parameter high enough.

+You can also specify the optional "local_timezone_name" parameter to show the last refresh time of the PowerBI dataset in a local timezone.
+It is only used for printing timestamps.
+Default timezone is UTC.

+All parameters can only be specified in the constructor.

 ```python
 # example starting of a dataset refresh